 The emergency services, NHS services, local authority departments and voluntary organisations must have plans to enable them to respond to a large scale emergency 24 hours a day, 365 days a year.

-Preparing for an emergency and dealing with an emergency involves the police, fire services, NHS, hospital trusts, ambulance trusts, Clinical Commissioning Groups, local authorities and other agencies working closely together to ensure that any major incident can be dealt with in an effective manner.
+Preparing for and dealing with an emergency involves all the emergency services, hospital trusts, ambulance trusts, clinical commissioning groups, local authorities and other agencies working together to ensure that any major incident can be dealt with in an effective manner..

 An emergency can be: